snichele/scala-code-snippets/README.md

 scala-code-snippets
 ===================

-A repository to dump various useful (or not so usefull) scala code snippets
+A repository created for dumping various usefull (and not so usefull) scala code snippets that I wrote.

+This code is not supposed to :
+- reflect best practices
+- showcase state-of-the-art scala coding style
+- demonstrate my mastery of the Scala langage and FP techniques